ivanbabko/goodrocket-css/README.md

 ### Utilities

-This is where we put our utility classes (e.g. `.u-hide {}` or `.u-margin-bottom-xl {}`).
+This is where we put our utility classes (e.g. `.u-hide {}` or `.u-clearfix {}`).
+Utilities layer beats all other layers, and has the power to override anything that has gone before it.
+It contains very explicit selectors (e.g. `.u-h1 {font-size: 48px}`).

 Utilities play important role in Goodrocket CSS.
-With utilities we abstract and bind to classes commonly used styling properties.
-These are spacing properties (margin and padding), typography properties (font-sizes, line-heights), widths, and so on.
+With utilities we abstract and bind to classes commonly used styling properties (e.g., margins, paddings, font-sizes, widths).
 Utilities define these properties once in our stylesheet based on global variables in Config layer.
 This lets us apply these properties in markup without having to write any additional CSS code.

 Our UI components become really flexible and reusable because we can easily modify every instance using utility classes.
 This includes modifications necessary to adapt to different screen